swup/docs/src/docs/getting-started/upgrading.md

 Going forward, only complete HTML responses are allowed from the server.
 Previously, swup supported sending custom payloads by using the Custom Payload Plugin or overloading the `getPageData` method directly.
 This change was done to drastically simplify library complexity and allow more flexibility for other more common use cases like dynamically setting content containers.
-If you absolutely require custom payloads, we recommend sticking with swup 3.
+If you require custom payloads, we recommend sticking with swup 3.

 ```diff
 const swup = new Swup({